Just like newborns, fetuses spend most of their time sleeping. Understanding the little one’s sleep pattern might help

 Babies sleep alot but all differently

-Just like newborn and infants, babies inside the worm have wide variations in the percentage of time spent in sleep-wake states.
+Just like newborn and infants, babies inside the womb have wide variations in the percentage of time spent in sleep-wake states.
 From observations of the eye movements, we know that at about the seventh month in the womb, a human fetus spends most of its time asleep.
 At 32 weeks, your baby sleeps 90 to 95 percent of the day.

 Does Your Child dream?

 By the 7th month, Your Child will be able to reach REM sleep, indicating brain activity and possibly visualizing and hearing.
 This could mean Your Child is dreaming.
 However, the only way to know for sure is to ask the little one, and for that, we need to wait for two more years or so — by that time, Your Child will have probably forgotten whether they dreamed inside the womb.